-In performing their going concern assessment, the directors have reviewed the principal risks and uncertainties facing the group as set out on pages 3-7.
+In performing their going concern assessment, the directors have reviewed the principal risks and uncertainties facing the group as set out on pages 2 to 5.
 The group's fundamental objective and purpose is to manage the day-to-day administration of the scheme and therefore the main risks from a going concern perspective relate to the ability of the company to continue to administer the scheme.
 These risks identified are not considered to be of a magnitude which casts significant doubt on the group's ability to continue as a going concern.
 The group receives reimbursement for all of its expenditure from the scheme which has sufficient resources to continue supporting the activities of USSL and its subsidiary USSIM.
-The directors have reviewed the cash flow forecasts of the group, including the scheme, for a period of 12 months after the date of signing these financial statements and in doing so have considered the impact of coronavirus.
-Coronavirus has brought about increased market uncertainty, however, the directors consider the group to be operationally resilient.
+The directors have reviewed the cash flow forecasts of the group, including the scheme, for a period of 12 months after the date of signing these financial statements, up to and including 20 July 2022 and in doing so have considered the impact of COVID-19.
+COVID-19 has brought about increased market uncertainty, however, the directors consider the group to be operationally resilient.
 There have been no material operational incidents or losses post year end.
 Consequently, the financial statements have been prepared on the going concern basis.